19hours/sg-statutes/Acts/Building Maintenance and Strata Management Act.md

 (8) Any contribution levied by a management corporation under this section or section 41 shall be deemed to be money payable under a contract for the provision of services and a management corporation may lodge a claim for the payment of such contribution with a Small Claims Tribunal in accordance with the provisions of the Small Claims Tribunals Act (Cap.
 308).

-(9) Where any contribution or interest thereon levied under subsection (6) is not paid within 30 days when it becomes due and payable, the management corporation may serve a written demand on the subsidiary proprietor of the lot in respect of which the contribution is levied.
+(9) Where any contribution or interest thereon levied under subsection (6) is not paid on or before the 30th day after it becomes due and payable, the management corporation may serve a written demand on the subsidiary proprietor of the lot in respect of which the contribution is levied.

+[Act 35 of 2017 wef 01/02/2019]

-(10) Without prejudice to subsection (8), a subsidiary proprietor who fails to pay any contribution or interest due and owing to a management corporation within 14 days from the date of service of any written demand referred to in subsection (9) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $10,000 and, in the case of a continuing offence, to a further fine not exceeding $100 for every day or part thereof during which the contribution or interest or both remain unpaid after conviction.
+(10) Without prejudice to subsection (8), a subsidiary proprietor who fails to pay any contribution or interest due and owing to a management corporation before the 14th day after the date of service of any written demand referred to in subsection (9) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $10,000 and, in the case of a continuing offence, to a further fine not exceeding $100 for every day or part thereof during which the contribution or interest or both remain unpaid after conviction.

+[Act 35 of 2017 wef 01/02/2019]

 (11) The court before which a conviction for an offence under subsection (10) is had may, in addition to such fine, order the subsidiary proprietor to pay to the management corporation the amount of any contribution together with any interest thereon or any interest certified by the management corporation to be due from such person at the date of his conviction, and such amount shall be recovered according to any written law for the time being in force for the recovery of fines.